charlesbrandt/public/system/startup-services.md

 `restart: always` is another option, but I find it's too agressive in restarting services.
 If I stop it manually, I usually don't want it to come back automatically when the system restarts.

+## PM2

+PM2 is another good option for starting services automatically in a user space